Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/fileupload.md

 Bulk data uploads with sftp and ftp are available for collaborators, see the details below.

-NOTE: This is currently in beta and not all accounts are activated on the SFTP server.
+**NOTE: This is currently in beta and not all accounts are activated on the SFTP server. **

+Additionally, if you have tons of data you want to analyze in GNPS2, we'd recommend making a public dataset at MassIVE and then utilizing USIs to select that data for analysis in GNPS2.

 ### SFTP File Uploads